BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 * The transformations involved in the failure (code changes, execution path, order)
 * The outputs showing the failure (logs, traces, files, values)

+* What happens only in the bad/unwanted situation?

 ### After isolation

-3 main strategies:
+When you isolated the problem to the smallest possible part of your software, it is time for pinpointing the defect.
+For pinpointing you should apply on of these three main strategies:

-Binary search / wolf-fencing:
+* __Binary search / wolf-fencing__:
   * split program/procedure in half, see if system (cause-effect chain) is infected, investigate infected half.

-Topographic
+* __(Forward) Topographic__
   * Given certain bad-run only inputs, walkthrough the code seeing what path is followed.
 Follow cause-effect chain from inputs.

-Backward reasoning
+* __Backward reasoning__
   * Given bad-run only outputs, walk backwards in time and follow the infection up to the defect.
 Follow cause-effect chain backwards from outputs.

 ## Fix